-The use of the MLFMA-SME finds its natural application in the numerical solution of the electromagnetic scattering problem by large metasurfaces, where an array, whose dimension can be much larger than the incident wavelength, is made of $\Npart$ objects with identical shape but with different orientation and size.
-We show three exemplificative case studies of the application of this method to metasurfaces and metalenses: a golden angle spiral of gold bricks, and a Moirè lattice of gold disks and a canonical metalens of $\text{TiO}_2$ nano-fins.
+The use of the MLFMA-SMR finds its natural application in the numerical solution of the electromagnetic scattering problem by large metasurfaces, where an array, whose dimension can be much larger than the incident wavelength, is made of $\Npart$ objects with identical shape but with different orientation and size.
+We show three exemplificative case studies: a golden angle spiral of gold bricks, and a Moirè lattice of gold disks, and a canonical metalens of $\text{TiO}_2$ nano-fins.

 In all three cases, we model the shape of the meta-atoms as a superellipsoid, whose boundary has the implicit equation